OpenExecProtocol/Specification/RFC.md

 This document specifies the Open Tool Calling (OTC) standard, a comprehensive communication protocol for AI agents (clients) calling tools.
 It defines the structures and protocols used to describe tools, initiate tool calls, and process responses.
 The standard is comprised of JSON and OpenAPI schemas that govern tool definitions, tool requests, and tool responses.
 It aims to provide a unified, extensible, and interoperable framework for client-to-tool interactions.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://datatracker.ietf.org/doc/html/bcp14) [[RFC2119]](https://datatracker.ietf.org/doc/html/rfc2119) [[RFC8174]](https://datatracker.ietf.org/doc/html/rfc8174) when, and only when, they appear in all capitals, as shown here.

 ## Editors

 - Nate Barbettini ([@nbarbettini](https://github.com/nbarbettini))